lesaux/terraform-provider-vsphere/README.md

 * `ip_address` is the ip address of the first network interface.
 Works with DHCP.
 * `network_interface.*.ip_address` only accessible when they are statically set.

+##### Provisioners

+By default the host connection parameter is set to the ip address of the first interface.
+If you are using DHCP you will have to connect to that first interface.

 ##### For example